Written by Michael Shannon

 The girls, being just 20 were both thrilled and excited and wanted to go up to the campus to look around.
 They promised Minna they would do nothing remotely dangerous and left by the front door.
 Doctor Meeks having returned loaded them in his auto and headed down Derby to Shattuck Avenue.

 From there they could take the streetcar up to Hearst Ave and then walk into the campus.
 Coincidentally the car crossed Dwight Way, the street on which my father would be born six years later.
+The Petrolia hotel on the corner had part of its frieze and all of its awnings littering the street.
 Entering the campus by crossing Bancroft they were surprised to see that except for a broken window in South Hall, the campus was otherwise untouched.
 In fact, classes had started as if nothing was amiss.
 Annie said that when they arrived on campus the only unusual activity was the mustering of the University Cadet Corps.
 Some were in formation already and others were running half dressed across campus to join their mates.
 A soldier boy passing by told them they were for the city and would be taking the ferry over to help keep order in San Francisco.

 They asked why order was needed and he told them that the city was nearly destroyed.
 This was the first real news from San Francisco they had had.
 It immediately occurred to Annie that Jack might be in danger or even killed.